 The Internet is constantly evolving.
 To deliver the best quality to your customers, it’s important to know exactly what they want and what they’re looking for when they arrive.

 We spend quite a lot of time making sure that our homepage is beautiful, eye-catching, and functional.
 Truthfully, most people that come to your site won’t land on your front page.
-They’ll find one of your posts on Google, click a link from another website, or see some of your content floating around on social media.
+They’ll find one of your posts via search engine, click a link from another website, or see some of your content floating around on social media.

 Your audience is likely to land on a post or subpage first – which is why it’s important that blogging is a part of your online marketing strategy, even if you hate to write.

-These five elements take into consideration that your are if visitors will land on a random post- not on your homepage.
+These five elements take into consideration that visitors will land on a random post- not on your homepage.